**Please note that the most current COVID-19 regulations are now found on the Summer COVID-19 Regulations page.

 The campus community can mitigate the spread of COVID-19 on campus through daily symptom self-checks.
 This practice, coupled with several other mitigation measures, like physical distancing, the use of face masks, and increased hand hygiene, are important strategies to help reduce the risk of disease on campus.

-Consistent with Oregon Health Authority Higher Education guidance, students and employees are required to:
+Students and employees are required to:

 - If COVID-19 symptoms are present, individuals should not come to campus.
 Refer to the UO’s COVID-19 exposure scenarios and guidance for students and employees for additional guidance.